Pioneering (scouting): Girl Scouts and Girl Guides in Pioneering

 Both the Girl Guides Association in England and the Girl Scouts of America similarly adopted pioneering as a skill-building activity in their program upon its inception.
 The Girl Guides Association in England was founded in 1910 after Robert Baden-Powell asked his sister, Agnes Baden-Powell, for help starting an organization similar to his Boy Scouts, for girls.
-In the same spirit, Juliette Gordon Lowe, a friend of the Baden-Powell's, founded the Girl Scouts of America shortly thereafter in 1912.
+In the same spirit, Juliette Gordon Low, a friend of the Baden-Powell's, founded the Girl Scouts of America shortly thereafter in 1912.
 Both of these programs, modeled after the original spirit of the Boy Scouts of America, adopted its emphasis on pioneering as well.